CHAPTER 3: Finding David

 “We have the results, but first, we need to confirm some things with you.”
 They asked David many more questions about his life on Delli, what his parents did for work, for how long, their family secrets, other hints about David’s background before they adopted him, and more.

-“Yes,” Doctor Cane replied, “Until they arrive, we’ve been instructed to keep you under protective custody.
-There are security concerns we can’t ignore.”
 David lowered his head into his hands.
 “I just wanted to see my mom,” he said softly, “Not to become someone else.
 I wanted to go back… to know the truth from her.”
 Doctor Cane looked at Candy, then back to David.
-He sat next to David and gave him a light hug, “It’s okay, you’re a strong boy who has survived outer space unassisted, you’ll be fine.
+He sat next to David and gave him a light hug, “It’s okay, you’re a strong man who has survived outer space unassisted, you’ll be fine.
 Now breathe for me, I got you Akeen special chocolates.”
 David nodded teary-eyed and followed Doctor Cane to a bedroom suite next door.
-It was even more grand than anything David had ever seen.
 He laid down on the bed, overloaded with the new information about his new identity.

 END OF CHAPTER 3.